0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 files on the system.
 A non-root can only access certain commands dependent on what permissions and roles the user have been assigned.
 When you put `sudo` in front of a command it means you are executing it as root, and you will need to provide your user's password.
 You do not want your node to be running as root, and in general you do not want to be logged in as root when using the node.

 Therefore, your setup involves two users with different levels of access to files:

-1. **Personal user** without access to restricted files, usually 1000:1000
+1. **Personal user** without access to restricted files, in Ubuntu default user is 1000:1000
 2. **User 1500:1500** for the docker service with access to config and storage

 You make a non-root **personal user**.
 The second user is for the node service.
 You do not need to create this user (it